PepsiCo's workplace wellness program fails the bottom line -study

 “You’re making employees do something that invades their privacy and that goes against medical advice, and now we’re seeing (in the PepsiCo study) that it doesn’t even save the employer money,” said Al Lewis, founder and president of the Disease Management Purchasing Consortium International, which helps self-insured employers and state programs reduce healthcare costs.

-PepsiCo did not respond to requests for comment on the study.
-Megan Broderick, senior manager of the company’s health and wellfare benefits and a co-author of the Health Affairs paper, said she could not speak to a reporter without permission.
+Megan Broderick, senior manager of the company’s health and welfare benefits and a co-author of the Health Affairs paper, said she could not speak to a reporter without permission.

-The vendor that sold PepsiCo the program, the SHPS division of ADP, also declined to comment, citing “client confidentiality,” said ADP spokesman Dick Wolfe.

 Maria Ghazal, a vice president of the Business Roundtable, an association of chief executives of large U.S. corporations, said its members are “as enthusiastic as they have ever been about these (workplace wellness) programs,” adopting them not only to control healthcare costs but also to boost employee morale and improve recruitment.